ThasianX/SpotifyRadar/CONTRIBUTING.md

 * Please submit separate pull requests for different features; i.e. try not to shove multiple, unrelated changes into one pull request.
 * Please make sure the pull request only contains changes that you've made intentionally; if you didn't mean to touch a file, you should probably not include it in your commit.
 Here are some files that may have changes in them:
   - `project.pbxproj`: This file may change if you sign the project with a different developer account.
 Changes due to adding or removing files are OK, generally.

+### Don't know where to start?
+Unsure where to begin contributing to SpotifyDaily?
+You can start by looking through the [beginner](https://github.com/ThasianX/SpotifyDaily/labels/good%20first%20issue) and [help-wanted](https://github.com/ThasianX/SpotifyDaily/labels/help%20wanted) issues.

 ### Technical tips